Old Testament Survey

 - ANSWER: We can see that for a period of time Samson and Samuel were both active.
 For example, the birth of Samuel occurred approximately the same year, 1095 B.C., as the birth of Samson.
 Samuel and Samson operated at the same time; Samuel from Bethel, while Samson was simultaneously carrying out a personal vendetta against the Philistines which God used as a form of judgment.

 We now find ourselves several hundred years following the original Passover when God led His chosen people out of Egypt to be set apart, to be a Holy witness for Him.
-As we are observing in Judges, the Israelite’s faith is weak, and the desire to follow their own lusts and their own will easily leads them to sin against God.
+As we are observing in Judges, the faith of the Israelites’ is weak, and the desire to follow their own lusts and their own will easily leads them to sin against God.
 However, God’s love is so great that, in spite of their stubbornness and lack of faith, He continues to lead them through these Judges.
 In doing so, He brings them closer to becoming a kingdom, first under Saul, then David, and then Solomon.